CSCfi/csc-user-guide/docs/data/Allas/allas_encryption.md

 Enter a string value.
 Press Enter for the default (""). remote> <b>allas:2001659-crypt</b>
 </pre>
 Next, the configuration process asks if the object and directory names are encrypted.
-In this case we want to encrypt the names so we choose _1_ for both cases.
+In this case we will encrypt the names so you choose _1_ for both cases.

-Next youy need to define two passwords, a main password and a so called _salt password_ that will be useid in the encryption.
+Next you need to define two passwords, a main password and a so called _salt password_ that will be useid for the encryption.
 You can define these passwords yourself or you can let the configuration process to create them.
 Now the setup is ready an there is now a new rclonne remote called _allas-crypt_ defined.
 You can now exit the configuration process.

 Current remotes:
 <pre>